I don’t know about you, but personally, I wouldn’t be flattered if someone dubbed me “prickly” – even if it’s sometimes true!

 Terra cotta, concrete, or other porous materials are preferred, to prevent overwatering, and make sure that your choice of pot has adequate drainage holes in the bottom.

-Fill the planter with cactus mix or one part each of coconut coir, sand, and perlite, and make a hole as deep and wide as the existing root system.
+Fill the planter with cactus potting soil or a homemade mix consisting of one part each of coconut coir, sand, and perlite.
+Make a hole as deep and wide as the existing root system.

 Add your cactus with the base positioned at the soil level – it’s important not to bury it as this can cause rotting.
 Backfill around the roots, and water in to settle.